JimDesu/basis-lang/spec.md

 .resource LocalTxn: begin[transaction] -> rollback | commit
 ```

-**The default sink.** The default fires when the obligation reaches the end of the acquiring frame with no explicit discharge having pre-empted it.
-For a `.resource` this firing happens at frame finalization, where the frame's parameters are still live — so the default is under no special argument restriction: like any sink fired in-frame it may take the obligated value together with constants or the enclosing command's parameters.
+**The default sink.** The default fires when the obligation reaches the end of the acquiring scope — the frame, or a `.scope` block holding it (§3.17) — with no explicit discharge having pre-empted it.
+For a `.resource` this firing happens at that scope's end, where the frame's parameters are still live — so the default is under no special argument restriction: like any sink fired in-frame it may take the obligated value together with constants or the enclosing command's parameters.

 **Non-default sinks.** A non-default sink may take any number of non-receiver arguments, provided exactly one is of the obligated (source-produced) type; that argument is the discharge argument and the remainder are programmer-supplied context.
 If a non-default sink has more than one argument of the obligated type, the discharge argument is designated with the same bracket notation used on the source: `sinkMethod[arg]`.